-Whether a birthday, Christmas, or just a nice surprise, I've selected 21 gifts for you to choose from, all available at the click of a button.
+Whether a special occasion or just a nice surprise, I've hand selected these gifts for you to choose from, all available at the click of a button.

-There's a diverse selection here, because vegans come in all shapes and sizes: those who like to cook, those who like to wear their veganism on a t-shirt, those who like to read, and those who miss cheese!
+There's a diverse selection of options, because vegans come in all shapes and sizes: those who like to cook, those who like to wear their veganism on a t-shirt, those who like to read, and those who miss cheese!

 If you really don't know that much about the person you're buying for, go for something simple like one of the make it at home kits or a book.
 They'll be thrilled, I promise!